 Our Charities and Social Enterprises Group comprises specialist lawyers from across the firm who have developed a particular expertise in dealing with charities, social enterprises and other third sector organisations, and acts for over 100 charities and not-for-profit client organisations.

-Many of our lawyers sit on the boards of large regional charities or have been retained on the management committees of local sports or arts organisations, giving them first-hand experience of the types of issues you may face, including funding for social enterprises ,and charity law.
+Many of our charity solicitors sit on the boards of large regional charities or have been retained on the management committees of local sports or arts organisations, giving them first-hand experience of the types of issues you may face, including funding for social enterprises ,and charity law.

 We are also acutely aware of the financial and legal constraints under which you operate, as well as the commercial challenges you face in the highly challenging not-for-profit marketplace.
 That is why we've invested heavily in our team to ensure you can call on a wide range of expertise.